SIKHULA SONKE HIGHLIGHTS

-In 2019 and 2020: We averaged 213 families who participated annually, 2300+ home visits each year, 230+ children reached, at least 20 special needs children helped and more children referred to specialists for follow up.
+We average 220 families who participate annually, 2300+ home visits, 240+ children reached, at least 20 special needs children helped and more children referred to specialists for follow up.

 THE IMBEWU COACHING & SUPPORT PROGRAMME is designed to empower ECD practitioners with basic early childhood development skills.
 Practitioners are trained in the practical skills of running a classroom learning environment and how to stimulate children to learn.
 They are also trained in inclusive education to empower them to cope with children with special needs.

 OUR FUNDA UDLALE TOY LIBRARY PROGRAMME has seen expansion of its activities.
 The Harare Square Toy Library continues to be a resource centre for ECD centres and for participants in Sikhula Sonke’s family and community programmes, as well as the local community in Harare itself.